 After making buckwheat crackers with sun dried tomatoes, olives, smoked paprika and sunflower seeds last week, I was eager to try a plainer combination with fewer ingredients.
 However, I wanted to use two grains and my choice came down to quinoa in addition to buckwheat, as it’s possible to process it into batter after soaking.
 Also, my goal was to make a leaner version of crackers using less seeds – only 1 tablespoon of sesame seeds and 1 tablespoon of ground flax seeds.

-Not always oil-free means eat-as-much-as-you-can, as for example nuts and seeds have very high fat content.
+Be aware, that oil-free doesn’t mean eat-as-much-as-you-can!
+For example, nuts and seeds have very high fat content.
 I compiled a short table for you to see how much calories actually come from fat in case of nuts and seeds that we eat every day:

 |Food||% of calories from fat|

 So, despite being whole foods, eating too much of nuts and seeds can affect your weight and health.
-And yet, it is better to use nuts and seeds in recipes instead of oils, beacuse 100% of calories come from fat in case of all extracted oils.
-A person not having weight problems can eat up to 115 grams of nuts a day, whereas those who do, should minimize the daily intake to 25 grams.
+And yet, it is better to use nuts and seeds in recipes instead of oils!
+That’s because 100% of calories come from fat in case of all extracted oils.
+A person with no weight problems can eat up to 115 grams of nuts a day, whereas those who do, should minimize the daily intake to 25 grams.

 In case of my quinoa-buckwheat crackers 18% of calories come from fat, whereas my buckwheat crackers have much higher fat content – 31% of calories.
 That’s because they contain ⅓ cup of sunflower seeds and also olives.

-I try to keep my calories-from-fat percentage around 15.
-Years ago, when I thought I was eating really healthy, as I was eating mostly whole foods and avoided refined sugar, but my menu still contained butter, oils, eggs, meat and fish; my calories-from-fat was about 35% (which of course is considered low compared to SAD).
-I was actually very surprised after analyzing my menu and at that point I saw that something needs to be done.
+I try to keep my calories-from-fat percentage around below 25.
+Years back I thought my menu was really healthy, as I was eating mostly whole foods and avoided refined sugar.
+However, my meals still contained butter, oils, eggs, meat and fish.
+Thus, my calories-from-fat was about 35% (which of course is considered low compared to SAD).
+I was very surprised after analyzing my menu and at that point there was no going back.

 There’s definitely something to think about, isn’t there?